Posts Tagged banstead arts group

 However, Winifred Castle’s banking career ended on 8 October 1932 when she married Richard Crozier Hartley (1901-1967), a fellow bank employee.
 At that time women were required to resign on marriage.
 The couple set up home in Banstead, at the address on the back of the painting, ‘Oakfield’, Woodmansterne Lane.
 On the outbreak of war in 1939 Winifred was contributing to the war effort by working for the Women’s Voluntary Services in the canteen set up for Banstead’s Air Raid Post, while her husband was an air raid warden for the bank in Bishopsgate.
 Their only son was born in 1943.

-Winifred Hartley was probably a founder member of the Banstead Arts Group c.
-1949.
-Certainly by 1950 she was the group’s treasurer, a former banker being an eminently sensible appointee.
-I don’t know whether she had taken any professional art training but in the 1950s the Banstead Arts Group held classes in painting and drawing several times a week and in the summer organized outdoor sketching expeditions.
+By 1950 Winifred Hartley was treasurer of the recently-formed Banstead Arts Group, a former banker being an eminently sensible appointee.
+In the 1950s the Banstead Arts Group held classes in painting and drawing several times a week and in the summer organized outdoor sketching expeditions.
 The Group’s first exhibition, held in October 1949, attracted over 500 visitors and I assume that ‘Housewives’ Choice’ was on display and probably bought at a similar exhibition, c 1956.

 In 1982, fifteen years after the death of her husband, Winifred Hartley emigrated to South Africa, to be near her son and his family.
-She died there in January 1994.
-A descendant has produced a family tree on Ancestry, which even includes photographs of Winifred.
-However, although I sent out a message I’ve so far had no response, so cannot include any of the images here.
+She continued painting, clearly, from images I have been shown, delighting in the bright colours of Africa, and died there in January 1994.

 I am very fond of the painting which, to my untutored, eye, strikes me as very well executed.
 I like the composition and the sense of movement.
 I love the colours and the costumes, particularly the duster coat.
 I like the idea of gossiping housewives, especially, I must confess, if they’re safely situated in the 1950s.
 I don’t know Banstead at all, so have no idea if this streetscape is based on reality.
 Certainly it seems to bear no relation to Banstead High Street as it is now, as shown on Street View.
 Does anybody recognise this corner (if it is a corner)?
 Does anybody else have a Winifred Hartley hanging on their wall?